 - Use skill tests for technical roles

-Note: Use “must-have” criteria from the job description to eliminate unqualified candidates and prioritize the best-fit candidates.
+Note: Use the ‘must-haves’ criteria from the job description to eliminate unqualified candidates and prioritize the best recruitment practices for Nepalese employers.

 How to shortlist efficiently without losing quality?